PawprintPrototyping/pawprintprototyping.org-hugo/content/english/pages/bylaws/index.md

         5. Be nominated and elected onto the Board of Directors;
         6. Enjoy any other privileges of Full Membership as listed in the current Membership Agreement.
 3. Members have the following obligations and responsibilities:
-    1. Support the Mission and Purpose of the Hackerspace;
+    1. Support the Mission and Purpose of the Hackerspace, including but not limited to:
+        1. Opening the space to provide equitable access of the facility to members of the public;
+        2. Completing all required orientation and education;
+        3. Providing education and mentorship by conducting talks, classes, workshops, collaborative projects;
     2. Follow the Rules of the Hackerspace;
     3. Follow the contractual obligations of the Membership Agreement and associated documents;
     4. Disclose all pertinent conflicts of interest in matters concerning Hackerspace business.